AndrewJBateman/ionic-angular-csvdata/README.md

 # :zap: Ionic Angular Explorer

 * App to open a locally-stored Comma Separated Values (CSV) file and allow it to be modified and saved/shared via a social media plugin if using a mobile or as a xls file if using a PC.
-This is another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'Ionic Native File Explorer'](https://www.youtube.com/watch?v=pDqG3iYDdM0&t=141s).
+* This is another great tutorial from [Simon Grimm of the IonicAcademy](https://www.youtube.com/user/saimon1924) - see [:clap: Inspiration](#clap-inspiration) below.

 ## :page_facing_up: Table of contents